dikortis/LetsTalkETC/Episodes/Episode_11.md

-you a few seconds to glance over so yes definitely yeah I can I can verify that solution so if some difficult problems are very easily verifiable and like like the pachinko so what you're
+you a few seconds to glance over so yes definitely yeah I can I can verify that solution so if some difficult problems are very easily verifiable and like the pachinko so what you're